bigfix/developer.bigfix.com/site/reference/types/stage.md

 # type: stage

-The &lt;stage&lt; objects are for inspecting the stage portion of version numbers, which is the penultimate section of a version string: Major.Minor.ReleaseStageBuild.
+The &lt;stage&gt; objects are for inspecting the stage portion of version numbers, which is the penultimate section of a version string: Major.Minor.ReleaseStageBuild.

 # &lt;stage&gt; as string : string